-The 3G migration for the two other 2G technologies D-AMPS and IS-95 followed a different path and used CDMA2000.
+The 3G migration for the other 2G technologies IS-95 (cdmaOne) and D-AMPS followed the CDMA2000 track.
 CDMA2000, also known as CDMA2000 1xRTT or IS-2000 is a successor of the earlier standard IS-95 (cdmaOne) and offers 3G mobile services as specified in IMT2000 (International Mobile Telecommunication specifications for the year 2000).
 CDMA2000 is backwards compatible with its predecessor IS-95, which makes the upgrade from IS-95 to CDMA2000 easy and seamless.
 It uses the same carrier bandwidth of 1.25 MHZ and is both circuit-switched as well as packet-switched.
 Just like HSPA was introduced to improve the data speeds in the UMTS networks, a technology called EVDO (Evolved Data Optimized) was introduced in CDMA2000 to offer higher data speeds.
 EVDO can offer peak downlink and uplink speeds of up to 14.7 Mbps and 5.4 Mbps respectively.